Refugee and migrant children in Europe and Central Asia by country

 The demography of those arriving

 Including accompanied, unaccompanied and separated children (January-December 2018)

 Gender and age breakdown of accompanied and unaccompanied and separated children by country of arrival

-Source: Hellenic Police, EKKA, Italian Ministry of Interior and Ministry of Labour and Social Policy, Bulgarian State Agency for Refugees, Bulgarian Helsinki Committee, Spanish Ministry of Interior
+* Source: Hellenic Police, EKKA, Bulgarian State Agency for Refugees, Italian Ministry of Interior

-The majority of UASC who arrived to Italy, Greece and Bulgaria between January and December 2017 were boys between 15 and 17 years old (86% overall).
+The majority of UASC who arrived in Italy, Greece and Bulgaria between January and December 2018 were boys between 15 and 17 years old (86% overall).
 Age disaggregated data on children arriving to Spain is not available.

 Source: Hellenic Police, EKKA, Bulgarian State Agency for Refugees

 - An estimated 27,000 children were present in Greece as of 31 December 2018, an increase from 21,000 in December 2017.
 Of these, 57% live in urban areas (apartments, hotels, shelters for UASC, self-settled, etc.); 29% live in accommodation sites or reception centres and 1% live in safe zones for unaccompanied children9.
 A further 13% are in Reception and Identification Centres on the islands, a situation comparable to that of December 2017.